Flashing Swords! 3: Warriors and Wizards

 Flashing Swords! #3: Warriors and Wizards is an anthology of fantasy stories, edited by American writer Lin Carter.
-It was first published in paperback by Dell Books in August 1976.
+The first two volumes of this series had been published in hardcover by Doubleday.
+However, Volume #3 was published only in paperback(Dell Books, August 1976).
 The first German edition was issued by Pabel in November 1978.

 Summary

 The book collects five heroic fantasy novelettes by members of the Swordsmen and Sorcerers' Guild of America (SAGA), an informal literary group of fantasy authors active from the 1960s to the 1980s, of which Carter was also a member and guiding force, together with a general introduction and introductions to the individual stories by the editor.